-- a.
+- m.
 The Competition shall be known as the Cornwall Women's Cup.
-For promotional, publicity and advertising purposes the name of the current competition sponsor may be added to the title. - b.
-The first teams of all Women's Clubs affiliated to Cornwall Football Association shall compete in this competition - c.
-No Club shall, without the consent of the County Association, be allowed to withdraw from the Competition.
-Any infringement of this rule will result in the Club being fined in accordance with the Fines Tariff.
+For promotional, publicity and advertising purposes the name of the current competition sponsor may be added to the title. - n.
+The first teams of all Women's Clubs affiliated to Cornwall Football Association shall compete in this competition - No Club shall, without the consent of the County Association, be allowed to withdraw from the Competition.
+Any infringement of this rule will result in the Club being fined in accordance with the Fines Tariff. - p.
+Matches in this competition shall take precedence over all competition matches of the Cornwall Women's Football League and the South West Women's Football League.